drossDS/Project-Classification-Titanic_Machine_Learning/README.md

 - K-Neighbors
 - Decision Tree
 - Random Forrest

+Initially, a logisitic regression model was run with default values

 ### Model Optimization
 The general modeling strategy for optimizing each model type was executed as follows: